 • The single payer system is a distinguishing benefit of the NHS.
 However, we need to achieve faster decision making if we are to secure a competitive edge over other countries.

 • There needs to be a greater connection between innovation and research on the one hand, and policies and approaches to care redesign on the other.
-Too often they are seen as separate endeavors.
+Too often they are seen as separate endeavours.

-• The best way to build trust is to work with the willing to break down barriers between industry and the NHS and challenge misperceptions – one successful project, communicated with shared pride, will do more to convert skeptics than any amount of rhetoric.
+• The best way to build trust is to work with the willing to break down barriers between industry and the NHS and challenge misperceptions – one successful project, communicated with shared pride, will do more to convert sceptics than any amount of rhetoric.
 To enable this, successes must be celebrated jointly and not kept under the radar.

 • There should be an active drive to ‘cross-pollinate’ the boards of industry and NHS organisations.

 The traffic is currently infrequent and one-way, with too few NHS executives on boards of industry, which is resulting in missed learning opportunities.